My One-Person-Company Bet: Who Gets Paid First in China?

 For me, this thesis becomes durable only if three things show up in the data: retention, monetisation, and operating proof.

-On retention, the early signs are encouraging but still adjacent to what I actually need.
-Tencent and Alibaba can each point to rising AI-related engagement and usage — Qwen’s 300 million monthly active users, nearly 200 million holiday orders facilitated through the app, stronger cloud demand.
-But none of that is the same as repeat agent-led task completion inside real workflows.
+On retention, the early signs are encouraging but adjacent to what I actually need.
+Tencent and Alibaba can each point to rising AI engagement — Qwen’s 300 million monthly active users, 200 million holiday orders, stronger cloud demand — but none of that is the same as repeat agent-led task completion inside real workflows.
 The proof I want is habitual delegation, not curiosity.

 On monetisation, the question is whether anyone is paying for the behaviour to continue — not just for the software to exist.
-I want to see closed-loop evidence: agent activity that drives measurable commercial outcomes and shows up as recurring revenue, not just as a line item in a product launch deck.
+I want to see agent activity that drives measurable commercial outcomes and shows up as recurring revenue, not just in a launch deck.

 The third test matters most.
 Can one human plus software actually function as a one-person company?
-That is where this thesis becomes an economic claim rather than a technology narrative.
-And that is why agentic task completion and workflow software still matter more to me than the flashiest consumer AI launch.
+That is where the thesis becomes an economic claim rather than a technology narrative — and why workflow software matters more to me than the flashiest consumer AI launch.

 Very interesting insights on the future of work and how ordinary people are going to use AI, i think that's where China differs from the rest of the world where AI is being used for executing the mundane day to day work and hence the high demand for STEM